Jaffar Express operation complete, 33 terrorists killed: DG ISPR

 He directed the law enforcement agencies to bring the perpetrators of the hijacking to justice soon.

-Chief Secretary Balochistan Shakeel Qadir Khan, Inspector General of Police Moazzam Jah Ansari, and IG Railways Rai Tahir, among other officials, attended the meeting.
+Balochistan Chief Secretary Shakeel Qadir Khan, Inspector General of Police (IG) Moazzam Jah Ansari, and Railways IG Rai Tahir, among other officials, attended the meeting.

 Although hampered by the remoteness of the area, security forces said they had launched a massive operation in the Dhadar area of Bolan Pass to rescue the hostages.